How to Apply

-Applications as a current Canadian university student are made online via the OUAC website, using the OUAC 105 Application Form if you meet the following requirements:
+Applications as a current Canadian university student are made online via the OUAC website, using the OUAC 105 Application Form if you meet any of the following requirements:

 In addition to the OUAC application service fee, a non-refundable University of Toronto supplementary fee of $90 will be required.